tolstenko/coolify-documentation/docs/coolify/destinations/remote.md

 # Remote Docker Engine
-Remote Docker Engine makes you use any kind of server as a destination endpoint.
+Allows you to use any kind of server as a destination endpoint.

 You can have one Coolify instance as a control-plane/dashboard and deploy to unlimited number of remote servers.

 ### Requirements
 The server needs to have: